userjack6880/Open-Report-Parser/README.md

 ```
 If `PATH` is not provided, reports are read from an IMAP server, otherwise they are read from PATH from local filesystem.
 PATH can be a filename of a single mime message file or multiple mime message files - wildcard expression are allowed.

 **Remember**: To run, this script needs custom configurations: a database server and credentials and (if used) an IMAP server and credentials.
-These values must be in the config file as described above.
+These values must be set in the config file as described above.

 The following options are always allowed:
 ```